Venue Hire

 © Conflict Textiles, Photograph by Martin Melaugh

 The Africa Quilt was made by Roland Agbage, a young quilt-maker from Kogi State in Nigeria and designed with Polly Eaton from Britain, who lived in Abuja Nigeria for many years.
 It depicts the devastating impact of the exploitation of Africa's natural resources, on both its people and landscape.
-The quilt shows us that the abundance of Africa has gone a long way to support the lifestyles of those in the wealthier nations of the world.

 Image